 The Flea Theater is working towards the rehabilitation of an existing commercial building, at 20 Thomas Street to create a performing arts center with theaters, administrative offices and other related spaces.
-This project continues on schedule and will enable The Flea to enhance its ability to provide more opportunities for artists, increase audience attendance, and to maintain and develop new and long-term partnerships with other theater groups.
-A reimbursement request for \$75,971 was paid this quarter.
+This will enable The Flea to enhance its ability to provide more opportunities for artists, increase audience attendance, and to maintain and develop new and long-term partnerships with other theater groups.
+A reimbursement request totaling \$15,721.17 was processed and is expected to be paid in the next few weeks.
+This payment will fulfill the contract amount of \$500,000 and The Flea Theatre has submitted a final report narrative highlighting the successful use of grant funds.
+We expect this activity to be closed next quarter.

-This Report Period Total Cumulative Actual Total / Expected Total of Public Facilities 0 0/1
+This Report Period Cumulative Actual Total / Expected

-Grantee Activity Number: CEF-C-1101
+Total Total

+of Public Facilities 0 0/1

-Activity Title: Cultural Enhancement Fund - Capital
+CEF-C-1101 Cultural Enhancement Fund - Capital